johnwalraven/ThumbnailFunctionApp/README.md

              'eventSubjectFilter=/blobServices/default/containers/images/'
 ```

 Once the deployment has succeeded, upload an image to the image container and check the thumbnail container for your image.

+# Run locally.

+To run this function app locally, you will need to install ngrok and set event grid to use a webhook.
+There is a tutorial on how to set this up from Microsoft, it can be found [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-debug-event-grid-trigger-local).